 What is needed to book Pampered & Pretty?

-We require a signed contract and $100 deposit to reserve your wedding day.
+We require a signed contract and $100 non-refundable retainer fee to reserve your wedding day.
 We book on a first come first serve bases.
 We do send a curtesy email to allow you 24 hours to consider booking if another bride has inquired.
-The $100 deposit will only be credited to your wedding day services.

 2. What forms of payment does Pampered & Pretty accept?